renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 lobste.rs is an open source project that implements a reddit-like web page, where users can post content and vote up or down other content.

+For more blueprint examples, check out [the blueprints in the blueprint library](#blueprint-library).

 ## Decomposing the application into containers

 The first question you should ask yourself is "how should this application be